Basilica of Our Lady of Piat: History

 In the 1700s, the people built a more spacious church of more durable materials on a hill about a mile from the parish church of Sto.
 Domingo.
 A new sanctuary was built by Rev. Fr.
 Diego Pinero and later restored by Fr.
 Jose Gurumeta in 1875.

-On June 22, 1999, the sanctuary was elevated as a basílica minore (minor basilica).
 It was the first basílica menor in the region and the fourth in the Philippines.
 The rites were officiated by Vatican representative Antonio María Cardinal Javierre Ortas.
 A santacruzan was also sponsored by the Department of Tourism in celebration of the basilica.
 Week-long special prayers and services were also held in 29 parishes in the province, a Marian choral contest at the St. Paul University Philippines in Tuguegarao, medical mission, grand procession of all the images of patron saints and the Our Lady, and a cultural show on the documented miracles of the Virgin of Piat.

 Location

 The entrance arch of the church.
 The engraved Spanish phrase means "Minor Basilica of Our Lady of Piat".

 The Basilica of Our Lady of Piat is located in the town of Piat, 41 km northwest of Tuguegarao City or about 30 minutes by land transportation.
 This pilgrimage site attracts a large number of devotees especially from June 23 to 39 when the Sambali Festival is celebrated and July 1 and 2 for the feast of Our Lady of Piat.